verbsteam/nouns-fork-spec/spec.md

 - Upgradability changed from the old transparent proxy design to the new UUPS pattern.
 - Everything else is the same.

+## Timelock Migration

+1. TimelockV2 is deployed, with the DAO as its admin.
+2. A DAO proposal that:
+   1. Upgrades to DAOv3 pointing to the new timelock.
+   2. Transfers all ETH to the new timelock.
+   3. Transfers all ERC20s to the new timelock.
+   4. Changes the nouns.eth to new timelock.
+   5. Transfer ownership of TokenBuyer & Payer to new timelock.
+3. Maybe later:
+   1. Transfer NFTs to new timelock: e.g. lilnouns.
+   2. Change the address set to receive founder rewards from other nounish projects.